hanuriii/ReactNative_IG/.github/ISSUE_TEMPLATE/-feature--스토리-기능.md

 ---
-name: "[FEATURE] 스토리 기능"
+name: "[FEATURE] Instargram 기능"
-about: About Instargram Story
+about: About Instargram
 title: ''
 labels: ''
 assignees: ''